Skip to main content

 Aqago's architecture is designed to be modular and scalable, allowing it to fit various deployment models and use cases.
 The core components of Aqago include:

-• Aqago Backend: The central component that manages metadata, authentication, configuration, and monitoring.
-It is designed to run on cloud provider infrastructure, leveraging serverless technologies for cost efficiency and scalability.
+• Aqago Backend: The central component that manages metadata, authentication, etc. It is designed to run on cloud provider infrastructure or on-prem, leveraging various technologies for cost efficiency and scalability.

-• Aqago Agent: A lightweight agent that runs on edge devices, responsible for communicating with the Aqago Backend, handling device-specific tasks, and ensuring secure operations.
+• Aqago Agent: A lightweight agent that runs on machines, responsible for communicating with the Aqago Backend, handling device-specific tasks, and ensuring secure operations.

-• Aqago CLI: A command-line interface tool that allows developers and operators to interact with the Aqago Backend, manage deployments, and perform administrative tasks.
+• Aqago CLI: A command-line interface tool that allows developers to interact with the Aqago Backend, manage functionality, and perform administrative tasks.